FUNDING FOR INDIVIDUAL ARTIST’S PROJECTS, PROFESSIONAL DEVELOPMENT, AND ARTIST-TO-ARTIST WORKSHOPS.

-Small grants + fellowships support the innovation, creativity and professional development of individual artists living in the Telluride region.
-The small grants program provides funding for individual artists working in the visual, media, performing and literary arts.
-Artist projects may include (but are not limited to) the development, completion or presentation of new work; and professional development.
-Artists are required to share work with the public through a performance, publication, exhibit, screening, or a simple written or photo documentation of the project, in print or online, in order to help disseminate the value of the arts and artists to our communities.
-Telluride Arts will support this process through marketing and coordination where needed.
+The Telluride Arts Small Grants program is a long term investment to develop the expertise of local artists funded by the Town of Telluride and administered by Telluride Arts.
+Small grants support the innovation, creativity and professional development of individual artists living or working in Telluride.
+Funds support individual artists working in the visual, media, performing and literary arts.
+Artist projects may include (but are not limited to) the development, creation, completion or presentation of new work; and professional development such as conferences, workshops, residencies and classes.
+Artists are required to share work with the people of Telluride through a performance, publication, exhibit, screening, or a simple written or photo documentation of the project, in print or online.
+Telluride Arts will support this process through marketing and coordination.

-Applications must be made in the name of an individual artist.
-If the request is for a collaborative project, one artist must act as the lead applicant.
+Applications must be made in the name of an individual artist or a team of artists.
+An artist is broadly defined, and includes design, performance, literary, music, film, media and fine arts of all kinds.
+If the request is for a collaborative project, one artist must act as the lead applicant and take responsibility for fulfillment of the grant requirements.

 For collaborative projects, please include work samples and relevant information on all artists involved in the project.

-The applicant must be a practicing artist, defined as one who is dedicated to producing artwork on a regular basis.
+The applicant must be a practicing artist, defined as one who is dedicated to producing work and/or advancing their craft on a regular basis.

 The applicant must submit a completed application on the form provided by the due date.